Myriad: a real-world testbed to bridge trajectory optimization and deep learning: Introduction

-While the field of control theory has yielded practical approaches to solve a plethora of problems in the industrial setting, adoption of such methods within the ML community has been limited.
+While the field of control theory has yielded practical approaches to solve a plethora of problems in the industrial setting \citep{lenhart, betts, chemical}, adoption of such methods within the ML community has been limited.
 This is in part due to the historical focus of ML on scalability, and of control theory on robustness and optimality, and is further exacerbated by the lack of tools to run control algorithms in a deep learning setting.
-Yet, trajectory optimization techniques can bring a new perspective into machine learning tasks.
-For example, many trajectory optimization algorithms allow for constraints to be imposed on the state and control trajectories.
-This ability to impose safety constraints is crucial in real-world applications, but is difficult to achieve within the standard RL framework: either due to reward hacking \citep{betts, chemical, leike} or limited expressivity of an alternate formulation such as that of \cite{altman1999constrained}.

-Additionally, the Myriad repository allows for the combination of trajectory optimization and deep learning techniques into powerful hybrid algorithms.
-As an example, we implement an imitation learning agent that leverages a control-oriented inductive bias to learn optimal trajectories.
-This inductive bias is generated by solving an implicit planning problem using trajectory optimization, and is fully differentiable.
+Yet trajectory optimization techniques can offer excellent performance in systems with known dynamics, and thus serve as a solid benchmark against which to test RL techniques.
+Additionally, trajectory optimization offers several advantages over standard RL, such as the ability to impose safety constraints, which is crucial in real-world applications \citep{betts, chemical}.
+As such, the Myriad repository allows for the combination of trajectory optimization and deep learning techniques into powerful hybrid algorithms.
+As an example, we implement an end-to-end trained implicit planning imitation learning algorithm, and benchmark its performance alongside that of trajectory optimization on known and learned dynamics models.

-Finally, the system dynamics in Myriad are continuous in time and space, offering several advantages over discretized environments.
-On the one hand, these algorithms are adaptable to varying and even irregularly-spaced data frequencies.
-This circumvents the possibility to bias an algorithm to a given frequency, and avoids the need to interpolate or discard observations \citep{node}.
-It also empowers the agent to increase or decrease sampling frequency as the task demands.
-At the same time, using continuous-time dynamics means we get to choose between integration techniques.
-Not only does this give more freedom to the user; it also opens the door to efficient variable-step integration methods, which can take advantage of the local environment dynamics to effectively trade off speed and accuracy of integration \citep{rk45}.

-We believe that this combination of features makes Myriad a useful addition to the ML testbed landscape.
-While there already exist ML testbeds for real-world tasks \citep{wilds2021}, Myriad is to our knowledge the first to focus on learning and control, and to leverage trajectory optimization in a deep learning context.
-There also exists a rich collection of trajectory optimization testbeds, primarily for robotics, which one might want to build on, instead of developing a new testbed \citep{beluga, drake}.
-Yet, these testbeds are typically non-differentiable and rely on external solvers for optimization, making them challenging or impossible to integrate in a deep learning workflow and onto deep learning hardware.
-Myriad bridges the fields of deep learning and optimal control with a collection of fully differentiable algorithms and real-world tasks, all running in a modern ML framework \citep{jax}.